9 Reasons Your Aloe Vera is Drooping and Falling Over

 What I should do is 1) remove the pup and pot it up separately from the mother plant and 2) repot the mother plant in a heavier pot to keep both from falling over all the time.

-Once the callus is formed, you can stick the pup, stem side down is a small pot containing a cactus mix type soil and water in well.
-In 2-3 weeks, new roots will form on your pup and now you’ve got another aloe plant.
-Both the pup and the mother plant will be better balanced now and able to stay upright better.
+Once the callus is formed, you can stick the pup, stem side down, in a small pot containing a cactus-type soil mix and water it in well.
+In 2 to 3 weeks, new roots will form on your pup, and now you’ve got another aloe plant.
+Both the pup and the mother plant will be better balanced, helping you avoid aloe vera drooping.

 It’s Gotten Too Hot

-So how could my non-desert dwelling plant get too hot at home?
-If your plant is sitting in direct sunlight, either inside or outdoors, the air temperature can easily reach above 80°F causing leaves to scorch.
+So, how could a non-desert aloe get too hot at home?
+If your plant is sitting in direct sunlight, either indoors or outdoors, the air temperature can easily rise above 80°F (27°C), causing the leaves to scorch.
+Direct sun exposure can also increase the rate of water loss through the leaves.
+When the plant loses water faster than it can absorb it, the leaves may wilt, and excessive water loss can cause the entire aloe to droop.

 It’s Just Too Cold

-Ideally, keep your plant in a location free of draughts from windows and doors, especially in the winter months.
-Also, if it sits too close to a window, during lower night temperatures, the plant tissue closest to the window will be exposed to the cold glass windowpane.
+To protect your aloe, especially if it’s already drooping, place it in a location free of draughts from windows and doors, particularly during winter months.
+Avoid positioning it too close to a window where, during cold nights, the plant tissue nearest the glass can be exposed to the chill of the windowpane.
+This exposure can lead to cold damage.

-This can also cause cold damage.
-When we’ve hit the deep cold of January here in Ohio, I will remove all my plants from the windowsill and place them in the sink or on the kitchen table overnight.
-Once the frigid temperatures have passed, I will return them to their rightful spot.
+In the deep cold of January here in Ohio, I move all my plants off the windowsill and onto the sink or kitchen table overnight.
+Once the freezing temperatures pass, I return them to their usual spots.

 Too Much Moisture